 The workshops to build the capacity of court clerks and administrative staff are held in cooperation with the Ministry of Justice of Jordan, the Jordanian Judicial Council and the First Instance Courts of Balqa

-The workshop took place in the First Instance Courts in Balqa on 28-29 July 2021, and was formally inaugurated by HE Judge Nehad al-Husban, President of the Salt First Instance Courts and Siraj Khan, Head of Projects at the Foundation.
+The workshop took place in the First Instance Courts in Balqa on 28-29 July 2021, and was formally inaugurated by HE Judge Nehad al-Husban, President of the Salt First Instance Courts and the Head of Project at the Foundation.
 The workshop also benefitted from the attendance of the Head of the Registry of the Balqa Courts, Ms Karam Khashman.

 Judicial clerks and administrative staff were trained on electronic filing and archiving systems, data protection, and protecting the right to privacy, the right to access judicial records, and court caseload management.
 Practical exercises on data protection and on the right to access judicial records were designed to supplement the theoretical elements of the training with practical scenarios, giving participants practical opportunities to apply what they had learnt during the two days of the workshop.